sobiesie/meeting-minutes/README.md

 We are planning to add a subscription option so that you don't have to run the backend on your own server.
 This will help you scale better and run the service 24/7.
 This is based on a few requests we received.
 If you are interested, please fill out the form [here](http://zackriya.com/aimeeting/).

 Last updated: March 3, 2025

+## Acknowledgments

+- We borrowes some code from [Whisper.cpp](https://github.com/ggerganov/whisper.cpp)
+- We borrowes some code from [Screenpipe](https://github.com/mediar-ai/screenpipe)

 ## Star History